IndaPlus22/jblomlof-task-18/README.md

 ## update
 Faster working version with inspiration from how Toshi (sakao) structured his files.

 Using some more disk space tho...
+but no longer creating 400_000 files.

 ## Finished
 This was a great experience.
 As Im writing this Im still fuming about tht `token.txt` not being sensible.
 TBH I should've just done my own.